 Health care directives

-Health care directives are documents that outline treatment decisions that patients have asked to be followed if they become unable to communicate or make decisions for themselves.
-These documents are may also be called 'living wills'.
+A health care directive is a document that outline treatment decisions that a patient has asked to be followed if they become unable to communicate or make decisions for themselves.
+This document is sometimes called a living will or advance care plan.

 Most Canadian provinces and territories have legislation recognizing a person’s right to make decisions regarding their own care and treatment.

 Potential advantages of health care directives

 - Writing a health care directive may encourage people to think about and communicate their values in terms of treatment and quality of life.

 - People may feel less anxious knowing that their wishes will be respected when they can no longer make decisions themselves.